MaxMontoro/P5-Vehicle-Detection/README.md

 My submission could benefit from:

 - a more robust cache implementation that would give more weight to the bounding boxes detected in the last few frames.
+- a smoothing function could be used to make the bounding boxes less wobbly
 - additional tuning of the parameters, like the area to look for when we do the sliding window search.
 Ideally a very tight (not intersecting the car image, but surrounding it) bounding box should be found for the car detections.
 - using more features (color and spatial histograms) seemed not to improve the model, so I purposefully avoided those in the final model, but perhaps they can add some value when they are configured properly.
+- a more advanced feature could be trajectory estimation, which could further enhance the accuracy of the detections (estimating where a car will be in the next frame, and if indeed ther is one there in the next frame, giving it a bigger weight on the heatmap)
+- using separate colors for nearby and close objects
+- using separate colors for slow-moving and fast-moving objects (relative to the users camera)